 KEYWORDS: Anthropometric Measures; Prenatal Exposure; Pregnancy; Metals; BKMR;

-ABBREVIATIONS

-AGA – Appropriate for Gestational Age.

-As – Arsenic.

-BKMR – Bayesian Kernel Machine Regression.

-Cd – Cadmium.

-CDC – Center for Disease Control and Prevention.

-Cr – Chromium.

-EUROCAT - European network of population-based registries for the epidemiological surveillance of congenital anomalies.

-GIS – Geographic Information System.

-GM – Geometric Mean.

-Hg – Mercury.

-HMI – High Matrix Introducing Mode.

-ICP-MS - Inductively Coupled Plasma Mass Spectrometry.

-IQR – Interquartile Range.

-ISIS - Integrated Sample Introducing System.

-LGA – Large for Gestational Age.

-LOD - Limits of quantification.

-Ni – Nickel.

-Pb – Lead.

-PIP – Posterior Inclusion Probability.

-SD – Standard Deviation.

-Se – Selenium.

-SGA – Small for Gestational Age.

-SES – Standardized Sociodemographic Status.

-Tl – Thallium.

 1. INTRODUCTION

 Heavy metals are naturally occurring elements that have a high atomic weight and a density at least five times greater than water.
 Some of these heavy metals are essential nutrients in the body and a deficiency of one of them might result in diseases 1.
 Over-consumption and exposure to high levels, on the other hand, were previously associated with adverse health outcomes 2–4.
 Over-exposure of both mother and fetus during pregnancy5 was previously associated with preterm birth and reduced birth size 6–8.